HomeInspecto/inspecto/README.md

    # Frontend (in another terminal)
    cd front-end
    npm install
-   npm run ios    # for iOS
+   npm run start  # pop up the QR to scan npm run ios    # for iOS
    # or
    npm run android # for Android